 You can be assessed fees and penalties if you complete a ROBS rollover but do not use it for qualified business expenses.
 If you’re thinking about starting a business or purchasing another company, this is a risk that should be taken into consideration if you’re unsure if you’ll see it through to completion.

-If your business fails, you could lose all the personal retirement funds that were used in the ROBS rollover.
-Businesses that fail must also file additional paperwork to terminate and unwind the ROBS program properly.
+If your business fails, you could lose all of the personal retirement funds that were used in the ROBS rollover.
+Businesses that fail must also file additional paperwork to properly terminate and unwind the ROBS program.

 Yes, you can unwind a ROBS if you want to close your business as a result of a business failure or sale of the company.
 However, you’ll need to remember to file the appropriate paperwork to avoid fees or other penalties.